AlexanderNadjalin/algorithmic_trading/README.md

 pf = Portfolio(inception_date='2017-07-27')
 ```

+### Strategy

 We need to define a strategy containing rules for buying and selling.
 In this case, we'll use a monthly re-balancing scheme at the start of the month.
-At each first busines day of the month, the strategy will re-balance its holdings to contain the following securities with thie respective weights:
+At each first busines day of the month, the strategy will re-balance its holdings to contain the following securities with the respective weights:

 * XACTOMXS30.ST at 89%
-* SXRT.TG       at 1%
+* SXRT.TG       at 10%
-* cash          at 10%
+* cash          at 1%

+This weighting scheme is just an example.

 ```
 s = PeriodicRebalancing(period='som',